The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Surface Studio shows up the iMac but won't unseat it (ZDNet)

-If you are an artist or a designer there are plenty of reasons why you might want the Studio.
+If you are an artist or a designer there are plenty of reasons why you might want the Studio 2.
 For example, there's the quality of the display and the ease with which the Surface Pen draws on the screen.
-Microsoft describes this experience as virtually as fluid as drawing on paper.
-Then there's the Studio's significant graphical processing power, the ability to view documents and drawings actual size on screen and the ease with which you can switch push down the monitor and begin drawing.
+Microsoft has described this experience as virtually as fluid as drawing on paper.
+Then there's the Studio 2's graphical processing power, the ability to view documents and drawings actual size on screen and the ease with which you can switch push down the monitor and begin drawing.

 - Microsoft Surface Studio and Surface Dial making art (ZDNet)